aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	```
 	</p></details>

-1. Go back the AWS Step Functions Console, update the `RiderPhotoProcessing` statemachine by copy-pasting the updated JSON definition:
+1. Go back the AWS Step Functions Console, click the **Edit state machine** button to update the `RiderPhotoProcessing` state machine.

+1. Paste the updated JSON definition and click the refresh button in the preview panel to visualize the changes:

 	![Update State Machine with parallel step](./images/5-update-state-machine-with-parallel-step.png)

+1. Click the **Save** button to save the state machine.

-1. Test the new state machine with the test input you've used before:
+1. Click the **Start execution** button to test the new state machine with the test input you've used before:

 	```JSON
 	{